Raspberry Pi and ExoSense¶

 sudo apt-get install build-essential python-dev

-Claim Device in ExoSense¶
+Claim and Assign your Device in ExoSense¶

 - Navigate to the 'Devices' page from the Navigation Panel.